 We are now at a point with website builders that we can design websites completely through a visual view.
 This eliminates the need to code and allows for complete front end development capabilities.
 Some of the most common that Kallen Media would recommend would be Elementor and Divi.
 Elementor offers a free version with limited features while the Divi package offers yearly and lifetime licenses.

 Utilizing visual builders allows you to bring design aspects directly into your websites.
-Adding icons, pictures, and visual effects has never been easier.
+Adding icons, pictures, and visual effects have never been easier.
 There are several beginner tutorials online that can guide you through building a website within a few hours from Kallen Media.
-Of course there is much more depth and capabilities once you dive deeper, but this is a great starting point for someone interested in creating a website.
+Of course, there is much more depth and capabilities once you dive deeper, but this is a great starting point for someone interested in creating a website.
 Alternatively, you could utilize Kallen Media to design, create, and teach you about your website.
 This way you are both informed, as well as fully capable of making changes to your website without the need of a third party.

 After reviewing what WordPress has to offer, we would recommend trying your first website on WordPress.
 If you are much more experienced and know exactly what you want to create, you may need to look into a web development team.
 For now, we hope you enjoyed the article and would love to hear your feedback in the comments!